 Resolved by the Legislature of West Virginia:

-That the Joint Committee on Government and Finance is hereby requested to study methods for assessing the state’s narrative water quality standards by utilizing the West Virginia Water Research Institute; and, be it
+That the Joint Committee on Government and Finance is hereby requested to study the hiring practices of certain employers when candidates for employment are tobacco users; and, be it

-Further Resolved, That the Joint Committee on Government and Finance report to the regular session of the Legislature, 2012, on its findings, conclusions and recommendations; and, be it
+Further Resolved, That the Joint Committee on Government and Finance report to the regular session of the Legislature, 2013, on its findings, conclusions and recommendations, together with drafts of any legislation necessary to effectuate its recommendations; and, be it

 Further Resolved, That the expenses necessary to conduct this study, to prepare a report and to draft necessary legislation be paid from legislative appropriations to the Joint Committee on Government and Finance.